Rule 8.814. Substituting parties; substituting or withdrawing attorneys

 (1)An attorney may request withdrawal by filing a motion to withdraw.
 Unless the court orders otherwise, the motion need be served only on the party represented and the attorneys directly affected.

 (2)The proof of service need not include the address of the party represented.
-But if the court grants the motion, the withdrawing attorney must promptly provide the court and the opposing party with the party's current or last known address and telephone number.
+But if the court grants the motion, the withdrawing attorney must promptly provide the court and the opposing party with the party's current or last known address, e-mail address, and telephone number.

 (3)In all appeals and in original proceedings related to a trial court proceeding, the appellate division clerk must notify the trial court of any ruling on the motion.